glowang/galaxy-brain/workspace/notes/blocks-only-whitelist-interactions.md

 -> help text: true if transaction relay is requested from peers

-# questions
+### questions
 * so you send txns to whitelisted peers? but if version said its block relay only connection, why wouldn't they disconnect you? how do they know there's a whitelist overwrite going on?

-* if you're in blocksonly mode, do you still send out local transactions? whats the difference if both indicate the same in the version message?
+* if you're in blocksonly mode, do you still send out locally submitted transactions? whats the difference if both indicate the same in the version message?

-* you accept INV txn messages from whitelisted peers even if blocksonly is true. how does the rest of the lifecycle work?

 * trace the receiving logic. what do you do when you receive a version message saying block-relay-only connection?